particle-iot/docs/src/content/datasheets/wi-fi/p1-datasheet.md

 ### External Coexistence Interface

-**Note:** Currently this interface is unsupported.
-If you need this feature for a product, please [contact Particle](/support/menu-base/).

-The P1 supports coexistence with Bluetooth and other external radios via three pins available on the P1 module.
+**Note:** This interface is not supported by the P1 module and cannot be used.

 When two radios occupying the same frequency band are used in the same system, such as Wi-Fi and Bluetooth, a coexistence interface can be used to coordinate transmit activity, to ensure optimal performance by arbitrating conflicts between the two radios.